 Membership in Alpha Beta Gamma is denoted by the wearing of the Sapphire Blue Satin Stole.

-If a student is receiving both a degree and a certificate, they must wear the Cap and Gown, as a degree is the pinnacle of Commencement.
-Additionally, no other uniforms may be worn in lieu of the Cap and Gown.
+Your degree is the pinnacle of Commencement.
+Therefore, no other uniforms may be worn in lieu of the Cap and Gown.
 RN or VN pins may not be worn with the Cap & Gown.

 What Parents and Visitors Should Know